BeeyWasser/Calculator/README.md

 ## 📓 Summary
 A simple calculator builded only using C#, whose contain these operations: addition, subtraction, multiplication, and division.

-## 🎮 Basic example
-A basic example of a photo showing a operation of addition:

 ## 🔭 Motivation
 I created this project for learn and pratice the C# language, but this project It offers a quick, easy, and affordable way to perform basic mathematical operations with